Eeshita-Pande/Eeshita-Pande/README.md

 <h5 align="left">
  💰 I’m currently working on solving fintech problems - Commercial Lead at Cleo AI
 <h5 align="left">
- 💊 I’m currently learning about applications of ML in fintech, medicine and health
+ 💊 I’m currently learning about applications of ML in fintech, medicine and health as well as iOS (Swift) development
 <h5 align="left">
  🤔 Interested in fintech and longevity.
 Passionate about optimising health — both actual and financial!